 The difference between glaze and icing is procedural: Icing more commonly refers to the process of covering the cake.
 Glazer refers to the technique of pouring on the topping, instead of using a spatula (photo #3).

-Beyond writing “Sacher Torte” in icing (photo #7), some bakers use fanciful decorations, like dried apricots circling the rim of the cake, riffing on the jam in the center.
+Beyond writing “Sacher Torte” in icing (photo #7), some bakers use fanciful decorations, like dried apricots circling the rim of the cake, a riff on the apricot jam in the center.
 You can see other garnishes in photos #8 and #9.

-When we saw our first Sacher Torte many years ago at the Eclair Bakery in New York City, our child’s eyes were drawn to the glossy chocolate icing and the word Sacher, written in script across the top (photo #1).
+When we saw our first Sacher Torte many years ago at the Eclair Bakery in New York City, our child’s eyes were drawn to the glossy chocolate icing and the word Sacher, written in script across the top (photos #1 and #7).
 It became our favorite cake for more decades still—until flourless chocolate cake made its debut.